Larnaca, Cyprus » City Info » Travel Tips last update: 04.08.2008 (5 months ago)

 Car:

-In Cyprus, car hire is the easiest way to get around and enjoy the beauty of island.
-Though it is the most expensive mean of transport, tourists can explore island as per their taste.
-Following British Commonwealth practice, Cypriots drive on the left side of the road but the driving standards are little poor.
-Car rental companies offer car hire on competitive prices.
+In Cyprus, car hire is the most flexible way to get around and enjoy the beauty of the island.
+However, it is the most expensive means of transport; it allows tourists to explore the island how they wish to.
+Following British Commonwealth practice, Cypriots drive on the left side of the road.
+Car rental companies offer car hire services with competitive prices.

 Foot:

-Larnaca is not a big town.
-It is like a thin ribbon so you can walk around the most part of the city.
-The sea front is really a pleasant place for a stroll in the evening.
+Larnaca is not a big city, so you can walk around most parts of the city.
+The seafront is a really pleasant place for a stroll in the evening.